-4. By effectively providing Superintendents with six-month contracts, HB 610 would negatively impact the governance structure and statutory balance of authority between the Superintendents' statutory, policy and contractual obligations to manage the District and the Board of Trustees' authority as policy makers and management oversight.
+4. By effectively providing Superintendents with twenty-week contracts, HB 762 would negatively impact the governance structure and statutory balance of authority between the Superintendents' statutory, policy and contractual obligations to manage the District and the Board of Trustees' authority as policy makers and management oversight.
 5. Usually, the Superintendent does not initiate a severance agreement.
 Instead, most severance pay packages are developed because of turnover on the Board, where the new board majority-without "good cause"-wants to terminate the Superintendent's contract and implement a change in leadership.
 Texas Superintendents should not be penalized & denied an opportunity to fulfill the contract term-a term in which they have a property interest protected by the Texas and U.S. constitutions-when they have done nothing wrong.
 And students should not suffer because of a lack of longevity and continuity amongst leadership emanating only from the desire of a newly elected board majority to hire "their person."
-6. Under current law, severance packages are already significantly shaped by TEC §11.201(c).
-Section 11.201(c) does not prohibit a District from paying a severance greater than 1-year's salary and benefits.
-Rather, it provides that, if a District pays a Superintendent severance that exceeds the value of 1-year's salary & benefits, the District's FSP funds are penalized.
+6. HB 762 is inconsistent with current law specifically addressing Superintendent severance.
+Under current law, severance packages are already significantly shaped by TEC §11.201(c).
+While section 11.201(c) does not prohibit a District from paying a severance greater than 1-year's salary and benefits, it provides that, if a District pays a Superintendent severance that exceeds the value of 1-year's salary & benefits, the District's FSP funds are penalized.
 Based on current law, very few severance amounts exceed the value of 1-year's salary & benefits, likely indicating proper balance of protecting the Superintendent's property interest, reputation and risk of finding other employment in a timely manner with the Board's desire to hire a different leader.
 A typical Superintendent search lasts at least 3-6 months and at any given time the number of comparable districts searching for a new superintendent may be very small.
 Realistically, a six-month severance would not adequately compensate a Superintendent for the risk of finding comparable employment in a timely manner.
-7. If HB 610 is implemented and the current limitations on severance packages are further restricted to six (6) months, it will significantly disrupt the current balance of interests in 11.201(c) and increase the number of Superintendent termination/administrative appeals/litigation, in turn significantly increasing litigation costs for District and TEA.
+7. If HB 762 is implemented and the current limitations on severance packages are further restricted to 20 weeks, it will significantly disrupt the current balance of interests in 11.201(c) and increase the number of Superintendent termination/administrative appeals/litigation, in turn significantly increasing litigation costs of Districts and TEA.
+8. HB 762 is inconsistent with the current structure for term contract termination/appeals under TEC Subchapters F & G. Section 21.304, subsections (e) & (f) provide that if the TEA Commissioner reverses the action of a Board to terminate an employee's term contract for "good cause," the employee is entitled to reinstatement with backpay & benefits or a severance in the amount of one-year's salary.
+HB 762 seems to indicate that if the Board terminated the employee for "misconduct" (defined as what the political subdivision decides is "misconduct"), but the Commissioner reverses because "good cause" did not exist to terminate the contract, the political subdivision would still be prohibited from paying the statutory remedy because it exceeds the twenty weeks allowed by HB 762.